Intermediate Level, whole year course. 36 NQF credits at HEQSF level 7

 Essential elements of crimes such as murder, culpable homicide, assault, rape, theft, robbery, and fraud are considered.

-DP requirements: Please refer to course handout.
+DP requirements: Please refer to the course handout and/or the intermediate year schedule.